Yangian Bootstrap for Conformal Feynman Integrals: Conformal Yangian

-Hence, conformal symmetry is no longer sufficient to completely fix the four-point function and it is natural to ask how one can further constrain the conformal four-point integral $ \hat I_4={\hat\phi(z,\bar z)}/{x_{13}^{2}x_{24}^{2}} $.
 As noted in the introduction, the class of fishnet graphs was recently shown to feature an infinite dimensional extension of the conformal Lie algebra \cite{Chicherin:2017cns,Chicherin:2017frs}.
 The so-called Yangian algebra is generated by the level-zero generators given in \eqref{eq:lev0gens} and the level-one generators taking the form

 Here $f^{A}{}_{BC}$ denote the dual structure constants of the conformal algebra $\alg{so}(1,D+1)$ and the so-called evaluation parameters $s_j$ are numbers associated to each Feynman graph, cf.\ \cite{Chicherin:2017cns} and \Secref{sec:EvalParam}.
 For instance, the level-one momentum generator reads